 Repression of political views and suppression of human rights occur in the DPRK, but are they as described by its antagonists?

-A previous article, Comprehending North Korea, at http://www.alternativeinsight.com/Comprehending_North_Korea.html, showed that labor camps might exist but their descriptions are speculative and inaccurate; examination of supposed photos by the Free Korea Movement indicated guard posts were only shadows, fenced walls did not cover the entire areas, and dissidents were often escaped common criminals.
+A previous article, Comprehending North Korea, at http://www.alternativeinsight.com/Comprehending_North_Korea.html, showed that labor camps might exist but their descriptions are speculative and inaccurate.
+Examination of supposed photos by the Free Korea Movement indicated guard posts were only shadows, and fenced walls did not cover the entire areas.
+"Dissidents" were often escaped common criminals.
 A well-known South Korean, who had often visited the North told the writer that the camps were labor camps, but not horrific concentration camps - the government sends dissident officials to populate guarded towns and live and work at specific activities outside of the general public environment.
 Frightful labor camps might exist, but we need reliable evidence of their nature and extent.

 For sure, North Korea is distinct from other nations.
 Despite its offensive and dictatorial regime, the DPRK has some meritorious qualities.

 1) Unlike its southern brother, the DPRK uses little of the world's resources, maybe not entirely by design.
-It might be naive thinking, but North Korea gives an impression that even if it were a prosperous nation, it would be a nation of conservation, and living without excessive material means.
+It might be naive thinking, but North Korea gives an impression that even if it were a prosperous nation, it would be a nation of conservation, and live without excessive material usages.

 2) Despite its seemingly oppressive operations, it is a united nation, whose population considers attachment to a singular effort.
 If this is due to a conditioning, that is not unique.
 Aren't Americans conditioned?
 If not, why do they send their children to kill, be killed, or maimed in senseless wars?